alexpeattie/nitlink/README.md

 ]
 ```

-`links` is actually `Nitlink::LinkCollection` - an enhanced array which makes it convenient to grab a link based on its `relation_type`:
+`links` is actually a `Nitlink::LinkCollection` - an enhanced array which makes it convenient to grab a link based on its `relation_type`:

 ```ruby
 links.by_rel('next').target.to_s